Skip to main content

 Spirals

 Create a spiral by using the loop variable i to make each line slightly longer than the last.
-This is where having a named loop variable pays off!
+This is where having a named loop variable (not an underscore) finally pays off!

 In the loop below, i starts at 1 and increases to 50.
-Use i directly as the line distance so each segment is longer:
+Use i directly as part of the line distance so each segment is longer than the last:

 Starter code